What are apprenticeships?

 In the apprenticeship model, employers select the programme of study and the training provider of their choice to deliver that programme.

 A degree apprenticeship is an apprenticeship where the employee is studying towards an undergraduate or postgraduate degree as part of their apprenticeship.

-How does the OfS support apprenticeships?
+What does the OfS do?

 We have helped the sector to develop and deliver degree apprenticeships.

 Find out more about how we check the quality of degree apprenticeships.